 Art and Deception: Functions, Techniques, and Effects of Material Mimesis

 Mimesis or imitation comes in many forms and guises.
-This 4-year research project (Veni grant, Dutch Science Fund - NWO) investigates a type of mimesis where one material imitates the visual properties of another material in the pre-industrial history of art and science: material mimesis*.
-Imitation materials surround us in our everyday life: laminate floors resemble wood and kitchen work surfaces imitate costly marble.
+This four-year research project (Veni grant, Dutch Science Fund - NWO) investigated a type of mimesis where one material imitates the visual properties of another material in the pre-industrial history of art and science: material mimesis.* Imitation materials surround us in our everyday life: laminate floors resemble wood and kitchen work surfaces imitate costly marble.
 There are infinite such examples, extending even into the world of digital materials: operating systems evoke writing desks and e-books allow flipping their pages in imitation of paper (fig. 1).
 One might think therefore that material mimesis is typical for our modern age, and, indeed, it can be found in the most modern forms of art and design.
 The practice is ancient however, and can be observed in artworks from some of the earliest known civilizations.
 Ancient potters and glassmakers invented complex ceramic glazes to give glass and clay the appearance of metalwork and discovered a type of transparent glass that could imitate crystal (fig. 2).
 Medieval painters applied brilliant, translucent paint on reflective metal leaf to imitate precious stones, stained glass windows and lustrous enamel and the sophisticated application of colored plaster was used to metamorphose seventeenth century furniture into quasi-marble structures.
-As material mimesis does not constitute a homogeneous phenomenon, nor is it limited to European visual traditions, specific art forms, or a particular period, I have chosen to study the diverse roles the phenomenon has played in pre-industrial Western art and science.
+As material mimesis does not constitute a homogeneous phenomenon, nor is it limited to European visual traditions, specific art forms, or a particular period, Marjolijn Bol chose to study the diverse roles the phenomenon has played in pre-industrial Western art and science.
 This focus on a continuous period in craft history, before the industrial revolution changed the world of the artisan, allows for a comparative study of the crafts relevant to material mimesis.
-The study of such a diverse phenomenon, while rooted in art history, demands interactions with historical studies of craft, technology, science, social studies and the making of historical reconstructions.
+The study of such a diverse phenomenon, while rooted in art history, demands interactions with historical studies of craft, technology, science, social studies, and the making of historical reconstructions.

 On the history of transparent varnishes and translucent paint glazes and their roles in practices of material imitation: